Perspective | The dos and don’ts of camping alone

 When I booked each of my campsites this summer using Recreation.gov and Hipcamp (essentially the Airbnb of campsites), I chose places where I wouldn’t be too close to other people but also wouldn’t be light-years away in case of an emergency.

-Amy Hardie, a program manager for REI Aventures who travels solo regularly, looks for less remote locations when she is camping by herself.
+Amy Hardie, a program manager for REI Adventures who travels solo regularly, looks for less remote locations when she is camping by herself.

 “It’s more just being able to have conversations [with other campers] if I want it,” she says.
 “Obviously it’s reassuring to know that there are people there in case something happens.
 But that’s not my main reason for it.”